Fort Bidwell Study

 weight gain 41 36

-• Starting at birth with NEWBORN IMMUNE PRIMER formula proved to be a valuable and economical tool to prevent and treat calf scours.
+• Starting at birth, the NEWBORN IMMUNE PRIMER formula proved valuable and economical for preventing and treating calf scours.

-• The ability to place the calf's own immune system on a high level of alert against impending pathogens proved successful.
+• Placing the calf's immune system on a high alert level against impending pathogens proved successful.

-• Using immune supplementation strategically to establish a platform of wellness early in life is the key to overall health and performance.
+• Using immune supplementation strategically to establish a wellness platform early in life is the key to overall health and performance.

-• IMMUNE PRIMER is highly effective and reliable as a new technology in the area of Wellness Management tools.
+• IMMUNE PRIMER is efficient and reliable as a new technology in the area of Wellness Management tools.

 These testimonials and case studies are presented for informational purposes only and are not intended as an endorsement of any product.
 The information is not intended to be a substitute for consulting your local veterinarian.
 Rather, they offer the reader information written by pet owners and/or veterinarians concerning animal health and products that have shown results.